Characterizing Commodity Serverless Computing Platforms: Introduction

-$\bullet$ \textbf{Runtime}.
-Allocating more memory within a certain range can obviously reduce the cold start time.
-For example, increasing the memory from 128 MB to 1,024 MB in AWS Lambda can save more than 80\% of the cold start time of a Hello-world function developed with Java.
-For functions with high memory requirements (e.g., \textit{sls-fib}), allocating more memory can also reduce the execution time dramatically.
-However, the rate of reduction will drop when allocated memory exceeds 1024 MB.
-The findings can help developers make a trade-off between the cost and performance by allocating memory adequately.
+$\bullet$ \textbf{Runtime.} Allocating more memory within a certain range can obviously reduce the cold start time.
+For example, increasing the memory from 128 MB to 2,048 MB can save more than 98.5\% of the cold start time for a task running on Google Cloud Functions.
+For tasks with high memory requirements (e.g., \textit{sls-fib}), allocating more memory can also reduce the execution time dramatically.
+However, the rate of reduction will drop when allocated memory exceeds 1,024 MB.
+These findings help developers make a trade-off between cost and performance by allocating memory adequately.
 We also find that different serverless computing platforms can have discrepant performance for a specific type of task.
-For example, Alibaba Cloud Function Compute performs the best for CPU-bound and memory-bound benchmarks, but other platforms can beat it with other benchmarks under certain conditions (e.g., Google Functions has higher random-IO throughput at 1,024 MB of memory).
+For example, Alibaba Cloud Function Compute performs the best for CPU-bound and memory-bound benchmarks, but other platforms can beat it in other benchmarks with certain conditions, such as Google Cloud Functions has higher random-IO throughput at 1,024 MB of memory.
+In addition, for concurrency tasks, AWS Lambda has stronger ability of concurrency requests than other platforms.
+However, the concurrency performance of Alibaba Cloud Function Compute is the best and most stable.
+For example, compared with the concurrency performance of AWS Lambda, Google Cloud Functions, and Azure Functions, Alibaba Cloud Function Compute can improve by from 4.29\% to 102.50\%, from 37.27\% to 151.16\%, and from 271.31\% to 445.82\%, respectively.
+Through analyzing the difference in concurrency performance, we find that the potential causes may be the different scalability strategies of these platforms.
+We also find that the memory affects the concurrency performance of Alibaba Cloud Function Compute.
+The larger the memory, the better the concurrency performance.
+For example, the performance of concurrency tasks that each request allocates 128 MB is inferior to that of allocating 3,072 MB by about from 60\% to 80\%.

-$\bullet$ \textbf{Implications:} Overall, our findings can reveal the mystery of existing commodity serverless computing platforms, motivating future research, and development.
-Specifically, the findings show strong implications for both developers and cloud vendors of the serverless computing ecosystem.
+Overall, our findings reveal the mystery of mainstream commodity serverless computing platforms, motivating future research and application practice of serverless computing.
+We also provide insightful implications for developers and cloud vendors.
+In addition, we offer the experimental code used in this study\footnote{\url{https://github.com/WenJinfeng/TBS}} as an additional contribution to the research community for other researchers to replicate and build upon.